Income assessment for Home Care Packages

 - Income Support Supplement

-If you are paid a pension that is not means-tested or if you are a self-funded retiree you will need to lodge a Home Care Package Calculation of your Cost of Care form (SA456) with either the DHS or DVA.
+If you are paid a pension that is not means-tested or if you are a self-funded retiree you will need to lodge a Home Care Package Calculation of your Cost of Care form (SA456) with either the Services Australia or DVA.
 Examples of pensions that are not means-tested include:

 - Blind Pension